prettymm/project/README.md

 - `-wall` # watch all altered files, including deleted and new; slower than standard `gulp.watch`
 - `-port=#` # change the server port #; default is 3000
 - `-deploy` # app js will not be minified by default, add this option for production/live env
+- `-js`   # Use this option if you prefer coding with classic JS instead of CoffeeScript (src/js), default is CoffeeScript (src/coffee)

 Examples
 ```